-Americans need to consider the reality of farmworkers when we purchase food.
+As we purchase food, Americans need to consider the harsh reality farmworkers face.
 Working outside, often in extreme heat for long hours, sometimes without access to shade, water, or restrooms—farmworkers labor in difficult and dangerous conditions.

 Farmworkers in the fields of central Florida